Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Introduction

-The two disks that we analyse in this study, around V721\,CrA and BN\,CrA, are not well characterised in the literature.
-This highlights the importance of the DESTINYS programme observations in expanding the sample of known disks with novel targets and to improve on the characterisation of close-by regions of star formation.
-Indeed, studying in detail the single objects is crucial to be able to draw reliable population trends.
-We specifically chose these two disks among the DESTINYS targets of Corona Australis in virtue of their bright and extended structures in the near infrared (IR), which are best suited for a morphological characterisation.
+The two disks that we analysed for this study, around V721\,CrA and BN\,CrA, are not well characterised in the literature.
+This highlights the importance of the DESTINYS programme observations in expanding the sample of known disks with novel targets and to improving the characterisation of close-by regions of star formation.
+Studying in detail the single objects is crucial in order to draw reliable population trends.
+We specifically chose these two disks among the DESTINYS targets of Corona Australis in virtue of their bright and extended structures in the near-infrared (NIR), which are best suited for a morphological characterisation.